Arvind219/QRCodeGenerator/README.md

-# qr_code_generator
+# QR Code Generator

-A new Flutter project to create qr code for my informations
+A new Flutter project to create QR code for any informations.
+You can get information of any QR just by scanning.

 ## Getting Started